NAD(P)+ transhydrogenase (Si-specific): Physiological function

 Si-specific transhydrogenase is a soluble protein found in some Gammaproteobacteria and gram-positive bacteria.
 Enterobacteriaceae are known to possess both a soluble and a membrane-bound transhydrogenase.
 In living cells this enzyme primarily operates in the direction consuming NADPH and producing NADH, as the physiological ratio of NADPH/NADP^{+} is much higher than the ratio of NADH/NAD^{+}.
 Its chief function in vivo is the reoxidization of excess NADPH.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on NADH or NADPH with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme is NADPH:NAD+ oxidoreductase (Si-specific).
 Other names in common use include non-energy-linked transhydrogenase, NAD(P)+ transhydrogenase (B-specific), and soluble transhydrogenase.

-Older literature often uses ambiguous names such as pyridine nucleotide transhydrogenase, transhydrogenase, NAD(P)+ transhydrogenase, nicotinamide nucleotide transhydrogenase, NADPH-NAD+ transhydrogenase, pyridine nucleotide transferase, or NADPH-NAD+ oxidoreductase, which can equally apply to the more common NAD(P)^{+} transhydrogenase (Re/Si-specific).
+Older literature often uses ambiguous names such as pyridine nucleotide transhydrogenase, transhydrogenase, NAD(P)+ transhydrogenase, nicotinamide nucleotide transhydrogenase, NADPH-NAD+ transhydrogenase, pyridine nucleotide transferase, or NADPH-NAD+ oxidoreductase, which can equally apply to the more common proton-translocating NAD(P)+ transhydrogenase.